Pradeep Rangana: Marriage

-Singing career
+Career

 After being named Superstar, Pradeep recorded and released his first album, Aadambarakari.
 The official DVD launch was held on 31 March 2009 at R.Premadasa Stadium, timed to the start of Sirasa Superstar's third season.

 Pradeep wrote his first song (for his father) when he was eight.
 He wrote 12 songs before he appeared on Sirasa Superstar.

 In 2014, Pradeep's song "Pem Sihine" won the Most Popular Music Video award at the Derana Music Video Awards.
 He followed that up in March 2016 with the single "Pem Sihine 2 - Mayawi".

 On 8 April 2008, the Pradeep and Friends in Concert was held at Bandaranaike Memorial International Conference Hall (BMICH).
 It was organized by the Ruhuna Medical School Alumni Association (RUMSAA) to help Ruhuna Medical Faculty.
-On 1 June 2008, Rangana performed with other season two finalists at the Sugathadasa Indoor Stadium to support the Help Samitha Fund; Samitha Samanmali was a fourth-year medical undergraduate of the Colombo Medical Faculty who suffered from a severe spinal cord injury.
+On 1 June 2008, Rangana performed with other season two finalists at the Sugathadasa Indoor Stadium to support the Help Samitha Fund; Samitha Samanmali was a medical student who suffered from a severe spinal cord injury.